Justetete/Nobel-laureates/README.md

 A project exploring **Nobel Prize Laureates** through data and web presentation.
 This repository highlights award categories, laureates' details, and insights into Nobel history.

+👉🏻 Click this [link](https://justetete.github.io/Nobel-laureates/) to see what it looks like

 ---

 ## ✨ Features